jschwa95/jschwa95.github.io/_interviews/juul.md

 <b>L: Oh yeah, of course..
 Who made those?</b>

-J: The T-shirts were made by my friend Dave at <a href="https://www.emulsionprinthouse.com/">Emulsion Print House,</a> which is based out of Boston.
-Dave’s in a band called <a href="https://helenor.bandcamp.com/">Helenor</a>.
+J: The T-shirts were made by my friend Dave at <a style="color: yellow" href="https://www.emulsionprinthouse.com/">Emulsion Print House,</a> which is based out of Boston.
+Dave’s in a band called <a style="color: yellow" href="https://helenor.bandcamp.com/">Helenor</a>.
 They’re really good, really groovy live.
 I only saw them play live once before the world shut down unfortunately, because Dave and I were kind of late friends.
 He kind of heard about my medical situation, and knew I needed to raise money for these reparative surgeries over the last month, and he stepped in and was like ‘I would love to offer my print house and my print services to make a t-shirt together, and hopefully make a good chunk of change for it’, and we made enough for me to feel comfortable going into my first operation.
 It was really really sweet on his part.

 <b>L: Have you done other interviews?</b>

 J: I’ve only ever done one interview as “juulsexual” or whatever.
 A kid who followed me was doing a radio show?
 Basically, he called me while I was on the road with friends of mine, on my way to Portland.
 They asked me if I actually like the music I talk about, which is cool, that somebody asked me that point blank.
 Because the honest answer is, if you asked me to name a single Alex G song right now… I think there is one named after me, and that is the only one I’d be able to name.
 Well… it’s not me specifically, but it has my name.

-<b>L: I was about to ask… like “Oh… is <a href="https://www.youtube.com/watch?v=wQSxzUvQY7k">‘Sarah’</a> about you?
+<b>L: I was about to ask… like “Oh… is <a style="color: yellow" href="https://www.youtube.com/watch?v=wQSxzUvQY7k">‘Sarah’</a> about you?
 Tell me more.”</b>

 J: Yeah that’s a little juicy right?
 Let’s start that rumor.